-- Identify and recommend, with a view for approval by the Board of Directors or the General Shareholders' Meeting, candidates to cover vacancies in the Board of Directors. - Assess the balance of knowledge, capacity, diversity and experience in the Board of Directors, and prepare a description of the duties and skills needed for a specific appointment, valuing the dedication needed in terms of time to hold the position. - Evaluate periodically and at least once a year the suitability of the members of the Board of Directors and of the Board of Directors as a whole and report the conclusions to the Board of Directors. - Evaluate periodically that the composition and operation of the Board prevents that the resolutions taken by the Board of Directors are not dominated by one individual or small Group of individuals, so that they harm the interests of the Group as a whole. - Submitting proposals to the Board of Directors for the appointment, re-election, and of members to form part of each of the Board's Committees. - Reporting proposals for appointments and removal of the Board Secretary and Vice Secretary. - Submitting to the Board of Directors reports on selection, appointment, suitability and, if applicable, removal of the Managing Director as well as effective supervision thereof through oversight of the management activity and continued evaluation of such officers. - Submitting to the Board of Directors reports on the design and supervision of the selection and appointment policy of the other members of the identified staff (members of the executive committee and similar officers, including key positions at the Group). - Assess the suitability of key position candidates according to the Procedure for assessing the suitability of directors and key personnel. - Report the gender diversity policy of the Group to the Board of Directors Margarite and control of the gender diversity policy.
+- Identify and recommend, with a view for approval by the Board of Directors or the General Shareholders' Meeting, candidates to cover vacancies in the Board of Directors. - Assess the balance of knowledge, capacity, diversity and experience in the Board of Directors, and prepare a description of the duties and skills needed for a specific appointment, valuing the dedication needed in terms of time to hold the position. - Evaluate periodically and at least once a year the suitability of the members of the Board of Directors and of the Board of Directors as a whole and report the conclusions to the Board of Directors. - Evaluate periodically that the composition and operation of the Board prevents that the resolutions taken by the Board of Directors are not dominated by one individual or small Group of individuals, so that they harm the interests of the Group as a whole. - Submitting proposals to the Board of Directors for the appointment, re-election, and of members to form part of each of the Board's Committees. - Reporting proposals for appointments and removal of the Board Secretary and Vice Secretary. - Submitting to the Board of Directors reports on selection, appointment, suitability and, if applicable, removal of the CEO as well as effective supervision thereof through oversight of the management activity and continued evaluation of such officers. - Submitting to the Board of Directors reports on the design and supervision of the selection and appointment policy of the other members of the identified staff (members of the executive committee and similar officers, including key positions at the Group).

+Assess the suitability of key position candidates according to the Procedure for assess

+Report the gender diversity policy of the Group to the Board of Directors: Manage